-- Certain businesses that are allowed to operate, such as banks, supermarkets, shopping malls, and stores, are only allowed to operate at 50 percent capacity
+- Certain businesses that are allowed to operate, such as banks, supermarkets, shopping malls, and stores, are subject to capacity limits

-- These businesses must ensure that all patrons wear face masks on the premises and perform temperature checks at the door
+- These businesses must ensure that all patrons wear face masks on the premises and adhere to social distancing measures

 - Social gatherings are limited to 10 people